 2020 100 Vases, The Shop, Toronto

 2019 Sin Fronteras: Monarch Butterfluy Project, Gardiner Museum, Toronto

 2019 Take up the Arts, Casa maiz, Toronto

 2019 Colores de Latinoamerica, TAP, London

 2018 BAM2018, Artscape Youngplace, Toronto

 2018 Square Foot Project, Art Square Gallery, Toronto

 2018 Queen West Art Crawl, Toronto

 Mariana Bolaños is a Mexican artist based in Toronto.
-She has created a diverse body of work in painting, ceramics and installation.
+She has created a diverse body of work in painting and ceramics.
 Focusing on art with a social purpose, she works as a facilitator in community programs engaging people with disabilities, immigrants, women, and children.
 Mariana has collaborated with the Neighbourhood Arts Network, Workaman Arts and Muse Arts.
 She was also recipient of the RBC Arts Access Fund and received grants from the Toronto Arts Council and the Ontario Arts Council with Pinceles Latinos Collective.

 Mariana exhibits her work regularly and has been part of several shows in Canada, Cuba and Mexico.
-She has a Diploma in Fine Arts as well as three-year Bachelor of Visual Arts.